Admissions Requirements & Apply

 General Requirements (for all applicants)

-Our MLS in Information and Library Science degree program features flexible options that offer (1) both fall and spring admission, and (2) programs online, in a seated environment, or through a mixture of both.
+Our MS in Information and Library Science degree program features flexible options that offer (1) both fall and spring admission, and (2) programs online, in a seated environment, or through a mixture of both.

 The applicant should have received an undergraduate bachelor degree with a GPA of 3.0 or better by the intended beginning semester.
 Applications with lower GPA’s may still be considered and granted a “conditional admission” (see below for more information).
-To apply for admission to the MLS in Information and Library Science or MLS in School Library Media program, please submit the following materials by the deadline:
+To apply for admission to the MS in Information and Library Science or MS in School Librarianship program, please submit the following materials by the deadline:

 - A completed online application.

 - Unofficial transcripts from each institution that you have attended.
 Applicants who are currently at UB or have studied at or graduated from UB do not need to submit an official UB transcript.

 - Statement of Education and Career Goals.
 Please write a detailed statement describing your reasons for pursuing a graduate degree in the information and library studies field.
 Include your professional goals and objectives and indicate any area of special interest within the field.

 - Application fee of $50.00 submitted either electronically with your application